On October 5th, the first opera concert in the Low-Fi universe took place, hosted and performed by soprano Elsebeth Dreisig.

 Along on the piano there is a picture of her father performing music.
 It felt so lovely to take part also in her reveal of her family’s intimate moments.
 He asked her not to become a musician, but the impulse was so strong she had to become one anyway.
 Behind Elsebeth there was a painting of her 3 children.

-This is opera like I have never seen it before.
+The magic begins This is opera like I have never seen it before.
 (I have only been to an opera concert before, in January.
 I went to see La Boheme – and I had to use binoculars).
 This time – Elsebeth is so close to us.
 She stands by the piano, manned by none other than Kongelig Teater’s Thomas Rischel.

 She mentioned how the voice of a human being changes through the ages and how she is going through that transition right now: all the best parts are going to the young sopranos while the older ones are left to find alternative ways of performing, of using their voice.
 I understood how she felt.